bacpack-system/bacpack-system.github.io/docs/architecture.md

 # System level architecture

-This document describes all components of BacPack system and how they work together.
+This document describes all Components of BacPack system and how they work together.

 ## Components

-In a nutshell, BacPack system contains these components:
+In a nutshell, the BacPack system contains these Components:

  - Packager
  - Package Repository